 • A clear background check.

-What are the 5 Best Accredited RN to BSN Programs in Connecticut (Online & Campus) for 2020?
+What are the 5 Best Accredited RN to BSN Programs in Connecticut for 2021?

 Program Overview: Sacred Heart University is a Catholic university founded in 1963.
 The RN to BSN is an online program that can take 1.5 to 3 years to complete, depending on your curriculum requirements.
 The coursework is a fine mix of liberal arts and science courses, giving a well-rounded education and trains you to become a healer rather than just a nurse.
 You must complete 120 semester hours, out of which 57 credit hours will be in Nursing and the remaining are pre-requisite, liberal arts and science courses.